GiaHuy-Miguel/Firm-Sentiment-_-Crawling-AI-Project/README.md

 # FIRM SENTIMENT PROJECT
 ## This project uses Selenium to crawl titles from articles about firm on CafeF.com and PhoBERT to give out sentiment prediction
-***To use run project, please install pytorch, selenium and clone this respitory beforehand: https://huggingface.co/mr4/phobert-base-vi-sentiment-analysis***
+***To use run project, please install Pytorch, Pandas, Selenium and clone this respitory beforehand: https://huggingface.co/mr4/phobert-base-vi-sentiment-analysis***

 # CODE PREVIEW:
 ```